ampmonteiro/es2015-native-module-loader/README.md

 second branch using module loader browser and with simple functions

-third branch using modele load and Class way (using es2015 Class syntax sugar)
+third branch using module load and Class way (using es2015 Class syntax sugar)

 ### Run the examples